TimeToogo/Pinq/expressions.md

 converted to instances of the `FunctionExpressionTree` class.
 This class hold information about the parameters and body of the function.
 It has the following API:

- - `GetCompiledFunction` - Gets the compiled function, this can be invoked just as any other function
+ - `getCompiledFunction` - Gets the compiled function, this can be invoked just as any other function
- - `GetExpressions` - Returns the body expressions of the function
+ - `getExpressions` - Returns the body expressions of the function
- - `GetFirstResolvedReturnValueExpression` - Returns the first return value expression, it resolves all variables in the expression tree to that containing only the parameters and constant values
+ - `getFirstResolvedReturnValueExpression` - Returns the first return value expression, it resolves all variables in the expression tree to that containing only the parameters and constant values
- - `GetParameterExpressions` - Returns the parameter expressions
+ - `getParameterExpressions` - Returns the parameter expressions
- - `Simplify` - Simplify all that can be simplified, `3 + 5` -> `8`
+ - `simplify` - Simplify all that can be simplified, `3 + 5` -> `8`
- - `HasUnresolvedVariables` - If the function contains variables that are not defined
+ - `hasUnresolvedVariables` - If the function contains variables that are not defined
- - `GetUnresolvedVariables` - Returns the names of all unresolved variables
+ - `getUnresolvedVariables` - Returns the names of all unresolved variables
- - `ResolveVariables` - Resolves the variables by name to their respective values
+ - `resolveVariables` - Resolves the variables by name to their respective values
- - `Walk` - Walk the body expressions with the supplied `ExpressionWalker`
+ - `walk` - Walk the body expressions with the supplied `ExpressionWalker`

 Modifying an expression tree
 ===============================

 To modify an expression tree, `ExpressionWalker`, This is designed to traverse an entire expression tree, contains a set of overridable methods, one for each type of expression.
-These can be implemented to handle and `Update` any type of expression as desired.
+These can be implemented to handle and `update` any type of expression as desired.

 **Example**

-This expression walker will replace every variale's name with `'foo'`
+This expression walker will replace every variable's name with `'foo'`

 {% highlight php startinline %}
 use \Pinq\Expressions as O;

 class VariableNameReplacer extends O\ExpressionWalker {
-    public function WalkVariable(O\VariableExpression $Expression)
+    public function walkVariable(O\VariableExpression $expression)
     {
-        return $Expression->Update(O\Expression::Value('foo'));
+        return $expression->update(O\Expression::value('foo'));
     }
 }
 {% endhighlight %}